 |Home & Home Improvement||4.80%|

 Many of the industries we analyzed saw a fairly high average CTR—over 10% for Sports & Recreation as well as Travel

 To put that into perspective, available data shows an average CTR across all industries for Google Ads between 3-5%.
 Almost every industry listed outperforms that data, putting the average across all industries over 6% (It’s important to note that the data includes both Google Ads and Bing Ads, which may also account for higher CTRs).

 Every expert we talked to agreed that CTR is a great indicator of how your search advertising campaigns are performing.

-“CTR tells you how your ads are performing and can provide valuable information you can use to optimize your search ads to pull in more clicks—and more conversions,” said Susie Marino, PPC expert and LocaliQ content marketing specialist.
+“CTR tells you how your ads are performing and can provide valuable information you can use to optimize your search ads to pull in more clicks—and more conversions,” said Susie Marino, PPC expert and LocaliQ senior content marketing specialist.

 Amy Bishop, owner of PPC agency Cultivative Marketing, said that while CTR is a good metric to measure, it shouldn’t be the main indicator of PPC success.

 “I generally advise that CPC and CTR are health metrics.
 They’re important to keep a pulse on and to use as levers to achieve your goals.
 However, they aren’t KPIs.
 Focusing too much on CPCs or CTR as a KPI can be detrimental, so it’s important that bettering these metrics is never at the expense of more important metrics like return on advertising spend,” she said.

 Cost per lead (CPL) is an essential PPC metric for your search advertising campaigns.
 It measures more than just an action taken on your ad—it shows how much you spend for a user to click on your ad and contact you in some way, whether by phone, chat, form fill, or email.